 A full export includes everything that a Basic export includes, but also includes a column for every custom property you send to Appcues from your app.
 It also includes several advanced events, such as "Flow Attempted," that are usually not needed but may be helpful for debugging flows.

 Use a Full export when you want to correlate user behavior with all the information you have about them in your custom user properties.

-A form response export only includes one line per user, with simple user information (User ID, and the 'email' property, if you send it) plus one column for each form field in the flow.
+A survey export only includes one line per user, with simple user information (User ID, and the 'email' property, if you send it) plus one column for each form field in the flow.
 It only shows the latest response for a given user, and each user only appears once.

-Use Just form responses when you only want to see the latest form responses, and don't care about what specific behavior the user did within the flow otherwise.
+Use 'Survey' when you only want to see the latest form responses, and don't care about what specific behavior the user did within the flow otherwise.